saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 print(SAM.bmi_body)
 ```

-Note: In Python, the underscore `_` at the beginning  means it is a private variable.
+Note: In Python, a leading underscore (_) before a variable name is a convention that indicates it is intended to be private, meaning it should not be accessed directly from outside the class.

-Obviously, the code must be written carefully, otherwise it generates many errors.
-To overcome the problem, one can use the `property` class.
-The following code shows how `property`avoid creating new names for the getters and setter.
+Clearly, the code must be written carefully to avoid errors.
+To help with this, Python provides the property class, which allows you to define getters and setters without creating separate method names.
+The following example shows how property simplifies access and updates to class attributes.

 ```python
 class body(object):